sfishy23/test-app/README.md

+## `Project Description`

+A small react app built to work with a provided external api for navigating, displaying and editing a folder structure.

 ## `Technical Decisions`

 Decided to use FETCH API due to the small scope of the project.
 Other option was using Axios, but that would require more imports and for a small project like this I prefer to avoid external libraries if possible.